joannakl/cs102/syllabus.markdown

 # Prerequisites
 ---

-**Passing CSCI.UA.0101 with a grade of C or better.**
+__Passing CSCI.UA.0101 with a grade of C or better.__

 You are expected to know and remember the material from CSCI.UA.0101 course.
 If you took the course a few semesters ago and/or do not remember parts of the material, start reviewing it during the summer/winter break.

-**If you took an equivalent of this course at a different school, you need to make sure that you are familiar with Java.
-We assume you know enough Java to write fairly large programs right at the beginning of the semester.**
+__If you took an equivalent of this course at a different school, you need to make sure that you are familiar with Java.
+We assume you know enough Java to write fairly large programs right at the beginning of the semester.__

 # Grading
 ---

 Your grade will be based on:

 * exams (65%): one midterm exam (25%) and the final (40%),
 * programming projects (30% total)
-* recitaion activities, quizzes  (5% total)
+* recitation activities, quizzes  (5% total)
     * activities will be completed during recitations (usually in small groups) - you cannot get credit for these unless you are in the recitation
     * pop-quizzes will be given during lectures and recitations, **not announced** - no make-up quizzes will be given